webflorist/storyblok-backup/README.md

 A webhook to the URL `https://api.github.com/repos/{owner}/{repo}/dispatches` must be setup and triggered by every relevant content change in Storyblok.
 Since Storyblok's webhooks do not support authentication headers - which are required by GitHub - you can use [Pipedream](https://pipedream.com) (or a similar service) as an intermediate webhook.

 ### Restore

+(NOTE: The included restore functionality is limited to restoring only single documents, and not full spaces.
+For a much more feature-rich full restore-tool see [netgen/storyblok-restore](https://github.com/netgen/storyblok-restore).)

 Make sure to install the package first (see [Installation](#installation)).